Paradox of Liberty & Slavery – Part 3

 The Pennsylvania Gradual Abolition Act of 1780 began dismantling slavery within the borders of Pennsylvania, releasing people from bondage after their 28th birthday.
 Under the law, any slave who entered Pennsylvania with an owner and lived in the state for longer than six months would be set free automatically.
 This was a problem for the New President who took office on April 30, 1789 and set up residency in Philadelphia.
 In April 1791, fearing the impact of the Pennsylvania law, he instructed his secretary Tobias Lear to ascertain what effect the statue would have on the status of the slaves who served the presidential household in Philadelphia.
 In case Lear believed that any of the slaves were likely to seek their freedom, Washington wished them sent home to Mount Vernon prior to the end of their six month stay.

 While President of the United States, Washington continued to support a slaveholders’ right to his property.
 In 1793, Washington signed the first fugitive slave law which allowed escaped bondsmen to be apprehended in any state, tried, and returned to their ‘rightful’ owners.
-The law was entitled: An Act respecting fugitives from justice and persons escaping from the service of their masters.
+The law was entitled the Fugitive Slave Act and treated African American slaves as fugitives from justice and persons escaping from the service of their masters.
 Anyone who harbored or assisted a ‘fugitive’ faced a $500 penalty and possible imprisonment.
 Having never spoken out publicly against slavery, Washington naturally signed the bill, especially in the face of the House of Representatives who supported the act on February 4, 1793 by a vote of 48-7 with 14 abstaining.
 The law was approved eight days later.

 Historians point out that in fairness to Washington, he was concerned for the state of the union and feared major fractions of opinion that might break up the fragile country.
 No one was more aware than Washington of the potential threat that the slavery issue posed for the destruction of the Republic.
 Americans viewed the sanctity of property as sacrosanct; after all, this was one of the major issues for which they had fought Britain for eight and a half long years.
 Slaves, to the slaveholder, were property pure and simple and an issue that they were willing to fight dearly for.
 Washington had written to Alexander Spotswood in 1794, “I shall be happily mistaken if [slaves] are not found to be a very troublesome species of property ere many years pass over our heads.”
 No matter his moral repulsion towards slavery, he would not wage into the slavery issue while trying to maintain his status as the peace maker.